jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 List Page is a page listing items, like posts you created.

-Single Page is used to show content, also like posts you just created.
+Single Page is used to show content, the like post you just created.
 You can click on that post to see how your post is rendered as a Single Page.

 Previews of available posts are listed on Home Page.
 You have a title, publish date, and when you add more content, you'll see first part of text as *Summary*.